-Generally bees should only be removed between March and September/early October, but in an emergency they can be accessed at other times.
-If you have bees in a tree that is being felled or has fallen down, it is best to contact the swarm co-ordinator by email and he can then put you in touch with someone to discuss your situation in more detail. email@example.com
+Generally honey bees should only be removed between March and September/early October, but in an emergency they can be accessed at other times.
+If you have bees in a hollow tree that is being felled or has fallen down, it is best to contact the swarm coordinator by email email@example.com and they can discuss your situation and then put you in touch with someone who may be able to assist.
+We can only assist with bees that are in trees that have either been felled, or at a height that is easily accessible; we do not fell trees.